nohjlau/QuickQuiz/README.md

 Creation Steps
 1. Created the CSS style using flexbox.
 2. Added styles for buttons.
-3. Create the game interface
+3. Create the game interface & Create the game logic
-4. Create the game logic
+4. Add feedback for correct and incorrect answers
-5. Add feedback for correct and incorrect answers
+5. Create a HUD displaying score and questions.
-6. Create a HUD displaying score and questions.
+6. Replaced question counter w/ progress bar.